L1z1ng3r-sswe/computer_science/README.md

 ## Usage

 To use the implementations provided in this repository, simply navigate to the corresponding directory and follow the instructions provided in the README files of each topic.
-Most of the code is written in Go, so you need to have Go installed on your machine.
+Most of the code is written in Go and C++, so you need to have Go installed on your machine.